-- 1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - RPAS CAR requirements There are no special CAR restrictions on RPAS models operated under 400'. all RPAS operating over 400 or under at public events must conform to the MAAC Manufacturer Declaration/Safety Assurance.
-All RPAS operating over 400'AGL must be equipped with highly visible lights. - 3.
-Club/Site/Event Requirements-
+- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements There no special CAR restrictions on RPAS models under 400'agl.
+All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance. - 3.
+Club/Site/Event requirements None. - 4.
+MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.

-- a.
-Internal combustion aircraft can be flown by Grand Fathered members only from 10:00 am to 5:00 pm Saturday, Sundays, Wednesdays and holidays.
-Please ensure your aircraft uses all reasonable care to minimize noise levels.
-Pitts or other straight pipe exhausts are not permitted at this site. - b.
-Only 2.4 GHz radios are allowed. - MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
 All event visitors must be briefed to ensure compliance with these requirements.